 Logodaedalus: Word Histories of Ingenuity in Early Modern Europe, co-authored with Alexander Marr, Raphaële Garrod, José Ramón Marcaida (Pittsburgh University Press, 2019)

-Ingenuity in the Making: Materials and Technique in Early Modern Art and Science, edited with José Ramón Marcaida and Alexander Marr.
-(Pittsburgh University Press, in press)
+Ingenuity in the Making: Matter and Technique in Early Modern Europe, edited with José Ramón Marcaida and Alexander Marr (Pittsburgh University Press, 2021)

 Articles and chapters (selected)